ttaubert/octoblog/source/_posts/2016-08-08-continuous-integration-for-nss.markdown

 itself will require some more time but their progression is hopefully much more obvious now if you haven't had too much of a clue about Taskcluster and TreeHerder so far.

+*Thanks to the Taskcluster team, especially John, Greg, and Pete.
+They helped us pull this off in a matter of weeks and we already have Windows tasks running, static analysis, ASan+LSan, and are in the process of setting up workers for ARM builds and tests.*